 Bat Conservation in Mexico and Latin America

-Within just two years of his first award, Rodrigo had established his own NGO, BIOCONCIENCIA, successfully expanded his conservation programmeme from 16 to 25 of Mexico’s 32 States and rediscovered the flat-headed bat – a species not seen for 30 years and thought extinct.
+Within just two years of his first award, Rodrigo had established his own NGO, BIOCONCIENCIA, successfully expanded his conservation programme from 16 to 25 of Mexico’s 32 states and rediscovered the flat-headed bat – a species not seen for 30 years and thought to be extinct.
 He and his team have continued to make a real and measurable impact on how people perceive bats, based on cutting edge scientific study as well as through intelligent, engaging and well-targeted education work.